analogcode/Swift-Radio-Pro/README.md

 ##Setup

 The "SwiftRadio-Settings.swift" file contains some project settings to get you started.
-Enter your own LastFM Key.
+Please enter your own LastFM Key.
+Watch this [Getting started video](https://youtu.be/LFvBU0odV4A) to get up and running quickly.

 ##Integration